lvngd/mazes/README.md

 python run.py
 ```

-This will generate similar visualizations to the ones found in the blog post, and they can be found in the `animations` directory.
+This will generate similar visualizations to the ones found in the blog post, and they can be found in the `animations` directory as .mp4 files.
 The maze is randomly generated, which is why it won't look exactly the same.

 I think this will be an ongoing project because I want to visualize some other mazes as well, and add more algorithms to solve them with.